 Today we’ll look at the first two conditions.

 The quest for perfection sounds like a call to the biggest self, but really it’s driven by the smaller self.
 And if your boss has it (or you do), you’re likely to get in your own way to a significant extent.
-Here’s the news: there’s no such thing as perfect and also growing (or innovating).
+Here’s the news: there’s no such thing as perfect and continuing to grow (or innovate).
 If you want to do something perfectly, you can’t invite your bigger self, because your bigger self will be bored out of her mind.
 Doing things well, of course, is totally allowed.
 But perfection is for machines that have been designed to repeat actions again and again.
-Your biggest self is human and not machine, and will need to try things that are likely to not go perfectly at all.
+Your biggest self is human and not a machine, and will need to try things that are likely to not go perfectly at all.
 Which leads us to the next piece.

 “Permission to fail” takes “release from perfection” to a whole new level.
 There is no hope for real transformation unless you’re trying things and failing.
 I used to tell the graduate students I taught that if they were succeeding all the time, they weren’t pushing themselves enough because if you’re always successful, you’re just not learning.
 Now I tell that to the leaders in my leadership development programs, but it’s true for all of us.
 Unless we push our boundaries, we can’t grow.
 The only way to know you’re pushing your boundaries is to make it possible that you might fall short sometimes.